 The movement of the energy is always round, and the center of the circle contains endless yieldings and stickings.
 Responding according to circumstances is entirely a matter of sensitivity, the key being smoothness: “My energy is smooth while his energy is coarse.”
 [Cla]

 Thus even if he uses a great amount of force, there is nothing he can do with it.
-Hence it is said: “I will tug on his movement with four ounces of force moving his of a thousand pounds.”
+Hence it is said: “I will tug with four ounces of force to move his of a thousand pounds.”
 [PH]

 If you can draw in, you will then be able to seize, and can then issue.
 Hence it is said: “Guiding him in to land on nothing, I then close on him and send him away.”
 [PH]